worldline/vuejs-training/docs/routing/README.md

 ## Practical Work: Implementing the router

 1. If not already done, install vue-router as instructed ahead.
-Then open the `src/router/index.js` file to see how the routes are declared.
+Add the `<router-view>` element in `App.vue` then create the `src/router/index.js` file to start configuring the routes.

 2. Add a `/login` route linked to the`LoginForm` view and a `/search` route linked to `SearchFilm`.